Filter or Bagged vs Bagless Vacuum Cleaners

 Over time, fiber that makes up the filter will collect and retain odor from pets, even if it’s cleaned well.
 Some filters only require replacing once a year.
 But then you could end up with a vacuum cleaner that spits out odors stinking up your house pretty bad.

 Vacuum cleaners that use bags will often provide for neat disposal when the bag becomes full.
-The New Dirt Devil Fantasy Tattoo Bagged Canister Vacuum is no exception.
+The Eureka Mighty Mite 3670G Corded Canister Pet Vacuum is no exception.
 It is lightweight, yet powerfully cleans in an easy to use machine.
 Perfect for sweeping dorm rooms, stairs, cars and first apartments.
-It includes automatic cord rewind, powerful suction, full bag indicator, and a 20-ft long power cord.
+It includes powerful suction and a 20 foot power cord with quick release that allows you to take it with you wherever you go.

 Still, there are many people around who love bagless machines.
 Bagless vacuum cleaners, like the DYSON, will continue to gain market share, and people will continue to buy them.
 For many, a bagless vacuum cleaner is the right one to have for their use.